Ujjwal-sinha/BLOODCELLDETECTION/README.md

 **⚠️ Disclaimer**: This tool is for research and educational purposes only.
 Not intended for clinical diagnosis.
 Always consult qualified medical professionals for health-related decisions.

 **🩸 BloodCellAI** - Advancing hematological analysis through artificial intelligence.

+Abstract

+This project presents an advanced AI-powered platform for automated blood cell detection and analysis using deep learning and computer vision techniques.
+Leveraging a fine-tuned YOLOv8 object detection model, the system is trained on a curated blood smear image dataset to accurately identify and classify three primary blood cell types: Red Blood Cells (RBCs), White Blood Cells (WBCs), and Platelets.
+The model training process incorporates extensive data augmentation, adaptive learning rate scheduling, and early stopping to optimize performance and prevent overfitting.
+The training was conducted for 80 epochs, achieving a high validation accuracy of 99.39%, demonstrating the model’s robustness and generalization capability.

+Comprehensive evaluation metrics are integrated into the workflow, including precision, recall, F1-score, mean Average Precision (mAP), and confusion matrix analysis for each cell type.
+The system also generates Receiver Operating Characteristic (ROC) curves, loss curves, learning rate schedules, and other research-standard visualizations to provide in-depth insights into model performance.
+Post-training, the model’s predictions are visualized on test images, highlighting detected cells with bounding boxes and confidence scores, facilitating qualitative assessment.

+A detailed analysis report is automatically generated, summarizing overall and per-class performance, training configuration, and key findings.
+The platform is designed for extensibility, allowing further fine-tuning or transfer learning with new datasets.
+The entire pipeline is implemented for seamless execution in environments such as Google Colab, ensuring accessibility and reproducibility.
+This work demonstrates the effectiveness of deep learning for hematological analysis, offering a reliable, scalable, and interpretable solution for automated blood cell detection, with potential applications in clinical diagnostics, research, and laboratory automation.